Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Up-To Techniques

-When $u$ is $f$-compatible, and, as it commonly happens in most applications, it is a closure (i.e., extensive and idempotent) there is a natural interpretation of the up-to technique in terms of abstractions.
-In fact, since $u$ is a closure, $u(L)$ is a complete lattice that can be seen as an abstract domain in a way that $\langle u, i \rangle : L \to u(L)$, with $i$ being the inclusion, is a Galois insertion.
-Moreover $f_{|u(L)}$ can be easily shown to provide an abstraction of both $f$ and $f \circ u$ over $L$, sound and complete with respect to the inclusion $i$, seen as the concretisation.\todoS{P: review the terminology for completeness and soundness, it is still a bit sloppy} To the best of our knowledge, this view of up-to techniques as special abstractions is an original observation.\todoS{B: I also do not know whether this has been observed before, although it is very natural.\\ P: Maybe we can just remove it.}

-The formal details are given in the result below.
-Since we later aim to apply up-to techniques in the setting of systems of equations, we deal with not only greatest but also least fixpoints.
+The soundness of an $f$-compatible up-to function $u$ can be proved by viewing it as an abstraction.
+When $u$ is a closure (i.e., extensive and idempotent), $u(L)$ is a complete lattice that can be seen as an abstract domain in a way that $\langle u, i \rangle : L \to u(L)$, with $i$ being the inclusion, is a Galois insertion.
+Moreover $f_{|u(L)}$ can be shown to provide an abstraction of both $f$ and $f \circ u$ over $L$, sound and complete with respect to the inclusion $i$, seen as the concretisation.
+The formal details are given below.
+Since we later aim to apply up-to techniques to systems of equations, we deal with not only greatest but also least fixpoints.